Spectacle Management Presents

 Tickets for Phil Vassar at Durgin Hall at UMass Lowell on Friday, November 10 at 8pm are $29-$69 and go on sale Friday, August 11 at 10am at www.philvassar.com or by calling 617-531-1257.

 UMass Lowell Durgin Concert Hall is a 1,000-seat performance venue on South Campus that is home to the University’s many musical groups.
 Its flexible thrust stage allows for performances from small ensembles to full orchestras.
-It has also hosted other major events, including candidate debates for a 2007 special congressional election.
+It has also hosted performances by Billy Joel and Melissa Manchester, as well as debates by candidates for 2007 special congressional election, and U.S. Senate in 2011 and 2013.
 The Concert Hall is handicapped accessible.
-Durgin Hall is located on the campus of the University of Massachusetts Lowell at 35 Wilder St, Lowell, MA. https://www.uml.edu/Events/Stage-Presentations/Durgin-Concert-Hall.aspx
+Durgin Hall is located on the campus of the University of Massachusetts Lowell at 35 Wilder St, Lowell, MA. https://www.uml.edu/maps/#/buildings/durgin-hall-dur

 Spectacle Management is a full-service booking, marketing and promotion company with offices in Boston and Lexington.
 For more information, please contact Pete Lally, firstname.lastname@example.org and 617-531-1257. www.spectacleshows.com